ergonode/docker/README.production.md

 ## Build

-1. You Must copy or clone your backend and frontend  app to the docker directory.
+1. You Must copy or clone your **production** backend and frontend  app to the docker directory.

 2. Directory structure